World For Good

 -Make an economic difference for women living in poverty where opportunity is scarce and exploitation is common

-My social enterprise, World For Good, is solving multiple world problems – one tote bag at a time.
+My award-winning certified social enterprise, World For Good, is solving multiple world problems – one tote bag at a time.

-Problem #1: In nearly 20 countries, husbands have the legal right to prevent their wives from working, while four countries prohibit women form registering a company.
+Problem #1: In nearly 20 countries, husbands have the legal right to prevent their wives from working, while four countries prohibit women from registering a company.